-By the book, influencer marketing focuses on key individuals in their respective industries to distribute the content you’re creating.
-Many of these influencers have huge followings, so taking advantage of their sphere of influence has the potential to significantly increase your brand’s reach.
+By the book, influencer marketing utilizes key individuals with a following in their industries to distribute the content you’re creating.
+Partnering with an influencer often means you’re adopting a huge new audience.
+By having them promote your content you enter their sphere of influence.
+This gives you the potential to significantly increase your brand’s reach.

 According to a study by Tomoson, influencer marketing brings 51% better customers on average.
 This means that customers are more likely to spend more, be more loyal, and advocate for your brand when they’ve received the tick of approval from influencers.

 In line with that, influencer marketing gives a strong return on investment (ROI).
 With an average return of $6.50 for every dollar your business spends, this strategy offers a significant channel for brands to build awareness, increase reach, and convert more sales.